bcm-uga/hadaca3/phase-1_2_3/bundle/how-do-i-start.md

 Since `VITR` is an *in vitro* mixture, the true proportions for each cell type in each sample are controlled and therefore the ground truth can be assumed to be reliable.

-For the `VIVO` dataset, we don't know the ground truth.
+For the `VIVO` dataset, we do not know the ground truth.
 However, we have a proxy for the relative proportions of the cancer cell types, as measured on histological slides.
 Since we have a partial ground truth, we can only compute correlation metrics on the cancer types.

 The principle of the `SBN5` pseudo-bulk simulation is based on how bulk samples are sequenced in real life.
 The global gene expression or DNA methylation in a bulk sample is measured from a multitude of heterogeneous cells.
 Single-cell technology measures gene expression or DNA methylation in one cell, so an *in silico* mixture of single-cell data of different cell types in known proportions produces a pseudo-bulk sample.